NIT-Administrative-Systems/AS-CloudDocs/iac/tf-import.md

 }

 # optional
-resource "aws_cloudwatch_log_group" "datahub_ss_lambda" {
+resource "aws_cloudwatch_log_group" "example" {
   name              = "/aws/lambda/${var.lambda_function_name}"
   retention_in_days = 14
 }
 ```

-Managing the LogGroup in your IaC could be beneficial in order to set a log retention (logs that never expire accumulate and become difficult to search).
+Managing the Log Group in your IaC could be beneficial in order to set a log retention (logs that never expire accumulate and become difficult to search).

 ### Problem
 The log group you create via Terraform for your Lambda function must be named `/aws/lambda/{lambda-function-name}`.